 At Coda, we wanted to re-imagine docs as they should be in the hyper connected world and provide the right building blocks for teams to create their own unique ways of working without needing to buy 3rd party apps.
 Within Coda, you’ll find:

-to see what makers have created such as how Figma is modernizing their product meetings, what remote schools are doing to organize communities of learning, and how makers at Spotify, Superhuman, Uber, and Square are turning their best ideas into tools.
+within your doc to explore what tracking a project or getting team feedback would feel like in a Coda doc. to see what makers have created such as how Figma is modernizing their product meetings, what remote schools are doing to organize communities of learning, and how makers at Spotify, Superhuman, Uber, and Square are turning their best ideas into tools.

 With Coda, a doc can be as powerful as an app, and can grow to contain your team’s informational universe.
 Just import your docs, sheets, and data from productivity apps, then connect to the tools you use every day such as Figma, Jira, and Slack through Packs so that you can stop jumping between tabs and focus on what matters.